RavenfieldCommunity/docs/en/Components/ActivateForSeatWeapon.md

 ## Usage

-Feel free to add to the vehicle pbject
+Add to any part of the vehicle object

 ## Comment